Here’s Why God Wants You to Dream Big

 God blesses us to be a blessing to others.

-Transforming your money story includes owning your inherent worth and the value that you bring to the world.
-It includes expanding your beliefs about what is possible for you and those you are meant to serve.
+Transforming your money story includes owning your inherent worth and the value you bring to the world.
+It includes expanding your beliefs about what is possible for you and those you are called to serve.